PrepAIJobs/New-Grad-2026/README.md

 <h1>🌟 2026 New Grad Tech Positions by <strong>PrepAI</strong></h1>

 Welcome!
-This open-source repository is curated and maintained by **PrepAI** to help students discover the best new graduate postions in the following roles:
+This open-source repository is curated and maintained by **PrepAI** to help students discover the best new grad postions in the following roles:

 - 💻 Software Engineering
 - 📊 Product Management